 Several runtime options for splash can be set using environment variables.
 These are variables set from your unix shell.
-In the bash shell, environment variables are set from the command line using or by putting this command in your .bash\profile/.bashrc.
+In the bash shell, environment variables are set from the command line using export VAR='blah'

+or by putting this command in your .bash_profile/.bashrc.
 In csh, the equivalent is or by putting the above in your .cshrc file.